-The Canadian Association of Planning Students represents all accredited planning school students.
+The Canadian Association of Planning Students (CAPS) represents all accredited planning school students.
 Once a year, CAPS holds a conference, around which will revolve presentations by professionals, academics and students.
-UMAPS has funded students to present their papers at the conference in recent years.
-The next CAPS conference will be held in Waterloo in 2011.
+The University of Manitoba Association of Planning Students (UMAPS) has funded students to present their papers at the conference in recent years.
+The next CAPS conference will be held in Winnipeg, February 5-7, 2015.

 Students interested in attending the CAPS conference

 are encouraged to submit papers (often based on your main Planning Theory paper assignment) for presentation.
 The Faculty of Graduate Studies offers graduate student conference travel awards to help get you there (but make sure you are on top of the relevant application deadlines – July 1st for conferences taking place in first term, and November 1st for conferences in second term).
 Also, you can often receive funding from the Graduate Students' Association

 , the Alumni Association and the Manitoba Professional Planners Institute

 to assist with such initiatives (the Department and/or Dean’s office may on occasion provide supplementary funds, where students have been invited to conferences, or have had presentation proposals accepted).